Raghunath Murmu: Early life: education and the invention of the Ol Chiki script

 At the age of seven, he went to the Gambharia U.P.
-School (an Odia-language school, 3 km away from his village) for his primary education.
-On the first day of school, he found his teacher to be an Odiya.
-He started wondering why was the school not operating in the language in which he spoke, Santali.
-He used to say - why should we learn in this language?
+School (an Odia-language school) for his primary education.
+His teacher was an Odiya.
+He started wondering why the school did not operate in the language in which he spoke, Santali.
+He used to say "why should we learn in this language?
 Odiya is a teaching medium for Odiya-speaking people.
-We are Kherwal, and Santali is our mother language 'so' why are we not taught in Santali?.
-He told his father to admit him in a Santali medium school.
-His father then told him that Santali does not have any written script, it is an oral language.
-At that age, he started to think - why don't we have our own script? why are we not taught in our language?.
-These questions always kept buzzed in his mind.
+We are Kherwal, and Santali is our mother language so why are we not taught in Santali?"
+He asked his father to admit him in a Santali-medium school.
+His father then told him that Santali does not have any written script, as it is an oral language.

-In 1914, he was admitted to the Bahalda Primary School (7 km away from his village).
+In 1914, he was admitted to the Bahalda Primary School.
 As this school is quite far from his native village, he built a hut near the school on a relative's land in Bana Dungri.
 He started to stay there with some other boys.
 During these days, while other children used to play together in nearby playground, he did not play with them.
 He used to play alone in soil, drawing different shapes on earth, writing alphabets.
 He used to learn through his play.
-This is probably the time when he started developing the script Ol Chiki.
+This is probably the time when he started developing the Ol Chiki script.

 He was sent to Baripada (capital city of then Mayurbhanj State) for further study.
 He took admission in the Baripada High School of Mayurbhanj (present M.K.C.
 High School).
 But here too his mind was stuck with the thoughts of having his own language and script.
 During the school holidays, he used to go home at his native village Danbose.
 At that time, he used to spend his time alone roaming in a nearby jungle, named Kapi-Buru.
 Generally, no one ventured into that isolated Kapi-Buru jungle.
 He would often go off into Kapi-Buru with his notebook and pen.
 It is said that he created the Ol Chiki script at Kapi-Buru in 1925.

 In 1928, he passed his matriculation examination (10th) from the Patna University.
-In the same year, he married Nuha Baskey, a resident of Jamjora village.
+In the same year, he married Noha Baskey, a resident of Jamjora village.